 If you’re medical provider uses the “winged snakes” in their practice, they are shouting that they want to sell you something.

-- A rod with two snakes and wings is called the Caduceus.
-It is the symbol for the ancient Greek god Hermes, known for being messenger of the gods, guide of the dead and protector of merchants, shepherds, gamblers, liars, and thieves.
-It is seen today as a symbol of commerce.
+The symbol on the left is the Caduceus, a rod with wings and two snakes wrapped around it.
+It is the symbol for the ancient Greek god Hermes.
+Hermes is known for being messenger of the gods, guide of the dead and protector of merchants, shepherds, gamblers, liars, and thieves.
+The Caduceus is generally used today as a symbol of commerce.

-- A rod with one snake is called the Rod of Asclepius.
-It is the symbol for the ancient Greek god Asclepius, known for medicine.
+The symbol on the right is the Rod of Asclepius is a rod with one snake wrapped around it.
+It is the symbol for the ancient Greek god Asclepius, known as a god of medicine.
 It is used today as a symbol for the medical profession.

-So, if you have a medically oriented organization, please make sure that your rod has one snake and no wings.
+In short, If you have a medically oriented organization, please don’t embarrass yourself.
+Make sure that your rod has one snake and no wings!

 There are many articles where historians and professionals delve into this issue.
 Almost all of them say the US Medical Corps are using the wrong symbol.
 Here’s a few to get you started: